 Renowned makers such as Vizio, Sony, LG, and Panasonic all have impressive lines of HD and three-dimensional models from which to choose, all within tight pricing points of each other.

-Customers also have a full suite of options when it comes to screen sizes, as the supersized – and super expensive – 60" types are now in far greater circulation.
+Customers also have a full suite of options when it comes to screen sizes, as the supersized – and super expensive – 72-inch-plus types are now in far greater circulation.

 And thanks to budget brands like Vizio, carving out and marketing a specific niche tailored to the discount electronics buyer has resulted in increasingly competitive prices across the board.

-So the affordability gap of the once-considered luxury items of the rich has narrowed substantially, and this trend is expected to continue for years to come.
+So the affordability gap between the once-considered luxury items of the rich has narrowed substantially, and this trend is expected to continue for years to come.

 Moreover, manufacturers can burgeon their year-round discount electronics operations with an expansive consumer base of would-be buyers, in addition to huge sales days like Black Friday and Cyber Monday specials.